 The gross volume of the treehouse [m³]

-In many places, the decisive factor for planning permission is the so-called gross volume, i.e. the total size or volume of the treehouse.
+In many places, the decisive factor for planning permission is the so-called gross volume, that means the total size or volume of the treehouse.

 You can see how this is calculated in the following example: